Warsaw Chopin Airport: Car and taxis

+Taxis to transport arriving passengers from the airport are also available.
+The taxi providers are ELE Taxi, Uber (since July 2022) and Bolt (since June 2024).
+However, taxi shortages, queues and prolonged waiting time of up to 30 minutes for Bolt and Uber have been noted at parking lots.

 Rail

 A rail link was built at a cost of 230 million złoty to connect the airport's Warsaw Chopin Airport railway station (built as part of the former Terminal 2) to the Warsaw city center.
 The station was opened on 1 June 2012, with service starting on the same day.
 Trains run every 15 minutes.
 Service to the station is provided by both Szybka Kolej Miejska and Masovian Railways.

 On 15 December 2019, a direct rail service was established with the city of Łodź.